aws-samples/aws-refactoring-to-serverless/implementation/send-message-via-pipes/README.md

 ## Testing

-- Before testing the applications, add EventBridge rules to the bus to send events to CloudWatch for  review (replace <account-id>m with your 12-digit account ID number):
+- Before testing the applications, add EventBridge rules to the bus to send events to CloudWatch for  review (replace `<account-id>` with your 12-digit account ID number):

 ```
 # Original stack